 Figure 2 is a section of the Livable Landscapes Map that includes West Goshen Township.
-The Plan designates the area of the Township adjacent to West Chester Borough as an Urban Landscape and the remaining area as a Suburban Landscape.
-The Township is surrounded by a Suburban Landscape.
-(Note: the June 2018 draft of the Landscapes3 map shows the central part of the Township along the US 202 corridor as a Suburban Center).
+The Plan designates the area of the Township adjacent to West Chester Borough as an Urban Center; the US 202, PA 3 and Paoli Pike corridors as a Suburban Center; and the remaining area as a Suburban Landscape.

+Urban Center Suburban Center